What to Plant in spring food plots

 Mixing the plants provide vertical structure, variety and plants do better when growing in a diverse mixture.
 It makes them more drought and disease tolerant and grows more tonnage per acre.
 Go heavy on the peas and beans and lighter on the climbing plants.

 Here is what I am planting the first week of June when soil temps are high enough (over 60 deg) .
-Twenty lbs each of beans and peas, 5lbs each of hemp and sorghum.
+Twenty lbs each of beans and peas, 5lbs each of hemp and sorghum. (update: deer ate all of the hemp, beans and sorghum before it could establish itself in a small plot.
+I replanted with fall blend of winter wheat, winter peas and brassica.
+An e fence kept the deer off of it until it could establish.
+Its a big draw for hunting season and should come up strong in the spring.)

 If you insist on planting corn, then please use RR corn and when it is in the 3-leaf stage, hit it with glyphosate and interplant a fall forage.
 If you plant winter wheat and radish late enough, they will be in great shape in fall and winter.
+Experiemts by Dr. Harper and my own experience show that you are better off planting pure stands of corn and other crops in other locations.
+Unless you have lots of room and lots of time and equipment, leave corn to farmers and plant forage crops.

 For more detailed and comprehensive information I suggest Dr. Craig Harper’s book: